-Chimichurri is a popular condiment.
+Chimichurri is a popular condiment, originally from Argentina but used all over Latin America.
 It comprises minced parsley and garlic steeped in olive oil and you spoon it on top of the steak.

 Even in fine-dining restaurants, the lack of seasoning on meat is often surprising.
 Adobado is a marinade often associated with pork but also used with beef or chicken.
 A complex mix of spices and achiote, it has a tangy flavor and a distinctive orange appearance.